omni/tokenbridge-contracts/deploy/README.md

 # the Foreign network to confirm that the finalized agreement was transferred
 # correctly to the Foreign network.
 VALIDATORS=0x 0x 0x

+# The flag defining whether to use RewardableValidators contract and set a fee manager contract
+REWARDABLE_VALIDATORS=false
+# List validators accounts were rewards should be transferred separated by space without quotes
+# Makes sense only when REWARDABLE_VALIDATORS=true
+VALIDATORS_REWARD_ACCOUNTS=0x 0x 0x

+# Fee to be charged for each transfer
+# Makes sense only when REWARDABLE_VALIDATORS=true
+# e.g. 0.1% fee
+BRIDGE_FEE=0.001
 ```